bornea/APOSTL/Readme.md

 chmod -R 777 /srv/shiny-server
 cp -r ./APOSTL/shiny_bubble /srv/shiny-server
 ```
-The Shiny tool wrapper python file (shiny_wrapper.py) and xml wrapper (shiny_wrapper.xml) needs to be moved into galaxy tools directory.
+The Shiny tool wrapper python file (APOSTL_Interactive_Analysis.py) and xml wrapper (APOSTL_Interactive_Analysis.xml) needs to be moved into galaxy tools directory.
 The tool pointer needs to be included in the `galaxy_repo/config/tool_conf.xml` file that is being used by galaxy.
 It may also be necessary to change the run_as variable in the `/etc/shiny-server/shiny-server.conf` file to the user that runs galaxy.

 Default is to run the shiny server on port 3838 which will need to be open in order to access the APOSTL shiny application.
 Please edit the shiny_wrapper.py line 67 to reflect your network configuration.
 ```python